 At Bells Elementary in Turnersville, N.J., families participated in a cleanup day and even donated flowers to be planted on the grounds.
 Camino Pablo Elementary in Moraga, Calif., enticed volunteers with doughnuts, juice, water, and coffee as well as a raffle for gift certificates to Subway, Starbucks, and other nearby businesses.

 Before your school cleanup day, contact a local rental company to secure donations of wheelbarrows, rakes, a leaf blower, and hedge trimmers.
 Encourage families to bring their own, as well.
 Seek donations from a local grower if you’re planting spring bulbs or new shrubbery on your school grounds.
 Make a list of tasks to be accomplished so that when families arrive, they can easily get started without having to find the person in charge.
-Be sure you know how to dispose of yard clippings and tree branches properly because most sanitation companies won’t take them.
+Find out in advance how to dispose of yard clippings and tree branches because most sanitation companies won’t take them.

 Earth Day takes place on April 22 each year, and it offers a wealth of possible tie-ins.
 Students in Alexandria, Va., where the city sponsors an annual Earth Day festival, take part in a variety of activities.
-They participate in a Jeopardy-style game show, for instance; make crafts from paper towel holders and egg cartons in the shape of bugs, signs, and cars; plant trees; and decorate reusable canvas grocery bags.
+For instance, they participate in a Jeopardy-style game show; make crafts from paper towel holders and egg cartons in the shape of bugs, signs, and cars; plant trees; and decorate reusable canvas grocery bags.

 The St. Ann School in Quincy, Mass. (now part of Quincy Catholic Academy) has held an environmental festival for students and families in the school gymnasium.
 Local nonprofit groups and school performers offer hands-on learning activities such as creating a tornado in a bottle, making pinwheels, and learning about tidal pools.
 Information booths are also set up to provide parents with tips on topics including recycling, all-natural cleaning, and organic landscaping.